 - Unscented.
 Bedding materials sold for small pet cages often have artificial scent added, or are made of a material with a strong natural smell, like pine shavings.
 The idea is to mask the smell of urine for the owners.
 However, both of these are a really bad idea for the rats.
 Again, this is because they are very sensitive to respiratory problems.
 When we smell a scent, what actually happens is that cells in our nose detect volatile chemicals which are given off by the source.
 That is as true of a natural smell as an artificial perfume.
 Just like dust, these chemicals can irritate a rat’s nose and lungs and make them more likely to get ill.
 Urine smells need to be dealt with by good hygiene, not covering them up.

 - Physically safe.
 It is important that a rat can’t hurt itself on its bedding.
 Two things to look out for are any bedding with sharp pointy bits that could stab into a rat’s nose or eyes (straw for example can be too hard and sharp), and anything with long fibers that a rat could get their legs or neck tangled in.

 - Non-toxic.
 Obviously, rats should never be bedded on anything that can make them ill if they eat it.

 Having owned rats for nearly twenty years, I have tried a lot of different substrates, and I don’t have one particular favorite.
 In fact, I regularly use several different types to give my rats variety in their environment.
 I either change things up when I clean the cage, or I mix several types together in the digging box.

-These are some of the loose substrate materials I regularly use as a bedding
+Some of the loose substrate materials I regularly use as a bedding:

 - Carefresh paper bedding (natural and unscented).
 This is a recycled paper bedding that comes in big fluffy pieces, and rats love digging in.
 It’s important to check you are buying the right product for you, as there are scented and colored options that I personally don’t use with rats.